jtownson/swakka/readme.md

 The parameters Product type of each endpoint in your API defines a _Params_ type parameter.
 See ```net.jtownson.swakka.openapimodel.Operation```.

-For each of your swagger endpoints, you provide an endpoint implementation function to handles the request.
+For each of your swagger endpoints, you provide an endpoint implementation function to handle the request.
 The function type of this endpoint implementation is dependent on the Params type definition.
 If for instance,